Drive Motivation Framework

 Scoring

 Goal: 10/10.
-When evaluating motivation systems (product features, team incentives, gamification, engagement loops), rate 0-10 based on AMP principles.
-A 10/10 means the system supports autonomy, enables mastery, and connects to purpose; lower scores indicate reliance on extrinsic rewards or controlling behaviors.
-Always provide current score and improvements to reach 10/10.
+Rate any motivation system (product features, team incentives, gamification, engagement loops) 0-10 against the AMP principles below.
+A 10/10 supports autonomy, enables mastery, and connects to purpose; lower scores indicate reliance on extrinsic rewards or controlling behaviors.
+Always state the current score and the specific improvements needed to reach 10/10.

 Motivation 1.0, 2.0, and 3.0